Using the shapes layer#

 Putting it all together#

-Here you can see an example of adding, selecting, and editing shapes and change their properties:
+Here you can see an example of adding, selecting, and editing shapes and changing their properties: